-In order to assess the range of prices for these services, OPPAGA reviewed a sample of 87 contracts from DCF, DOC, and DJJ.19 The analysis focused on services in each agency using that agency's service definitions.
-Prices paid for the same service varied within each agency (see Exhibit 6).
+In order to assess the range of prices for these services, OPPAGA reviewed a sample of 87 contracts from DCF, DOC, and DJJ.
+The analysis focused on services in each agency using that agency's service definitions.
+Prices paid for the same service varied within each agency (see Exhibit 5).
 In some cases, the prices were different due to factors related to the level of care required by the recipient and the type of security each agency needs to provide.
 For example, the price of bed days ranged from \$19 for adults who voluntarily

-15 OPPAGA Substance Abuse and Mental Health Contracting, September 28, 2011, p.
-4 (copy on file with Government Efficiency Task Force staff).
 16 See s.
 287.057(3)(f)5., F.S.

-17 The remaining agency spending for Fiscal Year 2010-11 was on substance abuse and mental health contracts that were procured using other exemptions.
-OPPAGA Substance Abuse and Mental Health Contracting, September 28, 2011, p.
-4 (copy on file with Government Efficiency Task Force staff)
+17 The remaining agency spending for FY 2010-11 was on substance abuse and mental health contracts that were procured using other exemptions.
+OPPAGA, Substance Abuse and Mental Health Contracting, September 28, 2011, p.
+4 (copy on file with Government Efficiency Task Force staff).
 18 Source: Analysis of State Contract Management System database.
 Data provided by Senate Budget Office.